-- Interactive panels which are available is most classrooms. - 1 to 1 Chromebook and iPad access for students UPK-12. - Additional computer lab access in middle/high schools and art. - Additional mobile iPad carts in elementary/along with 1 to 1 devices. - Video streaming in most classrooms - Distant Learning Lab - Individual and Group staff training in new technologies - Shared Decision making through technology pilot programs
+- Interactive panels which are available in most classrooms. - 1 to 1 Chromebook and iPad access for students UPK-12. - Additional computer lab access in middle/high schools and art. - Additional mobile iPad carts in elementary/along with 1 to 1 devices. - Video streaming in most classrooms - Distant Learning Lab - Group staff training in new technologies